 Are you going to be staffed full time or will you be running on a skeleton crew?
 If there are a few days where your whole team is going to be offline and won’t be jumping in to chat with customers live, then you should consider adding some messaging that lets visitors know that no one is available to talk right now and that there might not be meeting times available for a couple of days.
 This will help improve the visitor’s experience by setting clear expectations.

-Here’s some messaging Drift used for Thanksgiving:
+Here’s some messaging Drift is using for Thanksgiving:

 We mentioned a to-do list at the beginning of this post and we know that bot updates might only be one of a hundred things on your mind (and plate) right now.
 The good news is that you don’t have to worry about updating every single bot.
 You can focus your efforts.